Aging in place with dementia — how long it's possible and what it takes

 But there are things you cannot prevent with modifications.
 You cannot prevent your parent from refusing to eat because they're paranoid the food is poisoned.
 You cannot prevent them from refusing medications because they don't understand why they need them.
 You cannot prevent aggression when your parent's brain is telling them that you're a stranger threatening them.
 You cannot prevent incontinence.
 You cannot prevent them from getting lost in their own house because they don't remember what the rooms are for.

 Your parent's safety awareness is gone.
 Someone with normal cognition knows that stepping into traffic is dangerous.
 Someone with dementia might not understand that cars will hit them.
-They might try to cross the highway.
-They might sit too close to a fire.
-They might try to take a bath in water that's scalding hot.
 You can't make the house safe enough that your parent won't hurt themselves because the problem isn't the house, the problem is that your parent's brain isn't running proper safety operations anymore.

 Behavioral problems escalate in ways that are hard to manage at home.
 Your parent might become violent.
 They might become sexually inappropriate.
 They might have screaming episodes.
 They might refuse all care.
-They might be trying to leave the house all the time.
-They might be incontinent and smearing waste.
 These are real things that happen with advanced dementia, and they're things that home care doesn't always provide support for.
 Professional facilities have staff trained for this.
 Families often don't.

 Making the Hard Transition